The Fascinating History of Spanish: A Concise Overview

-Spanish is the native language to more than 490 million people in 20 countries.
-It’s considered the second world language in international communication and the third world language in politics, economics and culture.
+Spanish is also considered the second world language in international communication and the third world language in politics, economics and culture.

 The Royal Spanish Academy

-The language is like una hermosa mariposa (a gorgeous butterfly).
+In short, Spanish is like una hermosa mariposa (a gorgeous butterfly).

 It spread its wings and flew—and now calls the global community its home!